Last updated: ET

 There are two main border areas in Mauritania: at the northeastern border with Western Sahara and the southwestern border with Senegal.

 The border crossing into Moroccan-controlled Western Sahara leads into a buffer zone, and there is no paved or well-marked road between the two border controls.
 There are unexploded landmines in the 20-30 km-wide area between Mauritania and Western Sahara.
 Landmines can shift with the movement of sand and dunes.
-Global Affairs Canada advises against all travel to the border regions of Western Sahara.

 Rent vehicles with drivers.
 In the event of an accident or vehicle breakdown, the driver and rental company will be held responsible.
 If the vehicle is rented without a driver, the person renting the vehicle will be held responsible.